Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: Background

-\subsection{Background}
+\section{Background}

-Previous works on benchmark datasets and experiments with differentially private ML that lead to our work are discussed in our Experimental Methodology Section \ref{sec:experiments}.
-Throughout, we denote the real numbers as $\mathbb{R}$.
-We will denote the universe from which datasets $X, X'$ are drawn as $D$ (so $X, X' \in D$) and use $X, X'$ to denote neighboring datasets, meaning they are identical except for at most one data point (one row).
-The function $u:\Theta \times D \to \R$ will be a utility or scoring function we wish to maximize privately over $\Theta$, the space of possible parameters for $u$.
-In the setting of machine learning, $\Theta$ is the space of parameters for the model; and we will use $X,Y$ for the features and targets in lieu of simply $X$.
+A more thorough discussion of all background appears in Appendix \ref{sec:appendix-background}.
+We denote the real numbers as $\mathbb{R}$; the universe from which datasets $X, X'$ are drawn as $D$ (so $X, X' \in D$); and use $X, X'$ to denote neighboring datasets, meaning they are identical except for at most one data point (one row).
+The function $u:\Theta \times D \to \R$ is a utility function we wish to maximize privately over $\Theta$.
+In the setting of machine learning, a dataset from $D$ is $(X,Y)$ (features and targets, respectively) in lieu of simply $X$, and $\Theta$ denotes the space of parameters for an ML model $\hat{y}$.
 Given loss function $L(X, Y, \theta)$, the utility is defined as $u: = \phi\circ L$, with $\phi$ strictly decreasing, and usually $\phi(t) = -t$.
-The term ``mechanism'' simply means random function.
+A mechanism $f(\theta, X)$ provides a probability distribution over $\theta$ for each $X\in D$.
+We use $p$ for probability densities and capital $P$ to denote the induced probability measure, i.e., for measurable set $A, P(A):= \int_A p(\theta)d\theta$.